Liquid Death x Taylor Morrison: Key Findings

 It takes something ordinary, pushes it into absurd territory, and lets its unique brand of offbeat humor take care of the rest.

-To enter, consumers need to buy Liquid Death either in-store or online and keep their receipt.
+To enter, consumers need to buy Liquid Death either in-store or online and keep their receipt, with each can purchased counting as one entry.

 It’s a simple mechanic, but one designed to hit multiple pressure points at once.

-The approach from Liquid Death's most recent efforts mirrors the brand’s earlier work.
+Liquid Death's most recent efforts mirror the brand’s earlier works.

 View this post on Instagram

-The difference with its new initiative is that the stunt now sits in a category most brands would never touch: housing.
+The difference with this new stunt is that the brand now sits in a category most brands would never touch: housing.

 But structurally, it follows the same formula of building something strange enough to earn attention, then connecting it to clear actions people can take.